bratelefant/meteor-server-session/README.md

     console.log(Session.get("editing"))

+If you like to prevent some key from persist sessions, you can configure this in the `Meteor.startup()` hook on your meteor server:

+    Session.configure({
+        dontPersist: ["editing"]
+    })

 # How is this implemented?

 This package is using a `Tracker.autorun` on the client side to store all session key-value-pairs in the users profile.